General information for people with inherited mutations

 Both men and women can carry a mutation in the gene.

-People with an inherited mutation in have a very high lifetime risk for different types of cancers, as outlined in the Cancer Risk section.
+People with an in have a very high lifetime risk for different types of cancers, as outlined in the Cancer Risk section.
 There are guidelines for screening and prevention for certain cancers in people with a mutation.
 There may also be clinical trials available.
 See our Risk Management section for more information about screening options in people with an inherited mutation.

 People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
 Visit the Cancer Treatment section for more information.